alexandre-bayle/cvci/README.md

 ## Cross-validation Confidence Intervals for Test Error

 This code accompanies the paper "Cross-validation Confidence Intervals for Test Error" by Pierre Bayle, Alexandre Bayle, Lucas Janson, and Lester Mackey.
+The paper can be found [here](https://arxiv.org/abs/2007.12671).

 All Python code was tested with Python 3.6.10.
 The bash scripts were run on a Linux-based operating system.